iNoles/minesweeper/README.md

    bun run dev
    ```

-## Usage
+## 🎮 How to Play

-- Click on cells to reveal them.
-If you click on a mine, the game ends!
+- Left-click a cell to reveal it.
-- Right-click (or long press on mobile) to flag potential mines.
+- Right-click (or long press on mobile) to place or remove a flag.
-- Win the game by revealing all non-mine cells.
+- Reveal all non-mine cells to win.
-- Incorrectly placed flags are highlighted after game over.
+- After the game ends, incorrectly flagged cells will be revealed.

-## Technologies Used
+## 🧰 Built With

-- Svelte: A lightweight framework for building fast, interactive web apps.
+- ⚙️ Svelte — reactive UI framework.
-- Tailwind CSS: Utility-first CSS framework for styling.
+- 🎨 Tailwind CSS — utility-first styling.
-- TypeScript: Superset of JavaScript for static typing.
+- 🧑‍💻 TypeScript — static typing.
-- Vite: Build tool that provides fast bundling.
+- ⚡ Vite — lightning-fast dev server & bundler.

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Feel free to fork the repository, create a branch, and submit a pull request.